bitcoinhodler/glacier/docs/_docs/contribute/acknowledgments.md

 description:
 ---

-The Glacier website lists the project’s leads and security advisors.
+The Glacier website lists the project's leads and security advisors.

 The following individuals have also offered feedback or other contributions that were incorporated into Glacier: